 Man jailed for throwing cat down rubbish chute to its death

-SINGAPORE: A 59-year-old man was jailed eight weeks on Wednesday (Oct 4) for throwing a stray cat down the rubbish chute, after the cat entered his third-storey flat.
+SINGAPORE: A 59-year-old man was jailed eight weeks on Wednesday (Oct 4) for throwing a stray cat that he found in his third-storey flat down the rubbish chute.

 The cat was later found dead by a neighbour.